 A Note on Stress-Management Approaches

-- Maintaining physical health – healthy lifestyle, balanced diet, and exercise — underpins overall mental wellbeing.
+- Maintaining physical health via a healthy lifestyle, balanced diet, and exercise underpins overall mental wellbeing.

-Another way is to reframe our perception of stress.
+Another way to manage stress is to reframe our perception of it.

 Our 3 Favorite Stress-Management Worksheets